sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

 * High Performer companies have many attributes in common
     - High Return on Invested Capital (ROIC)
     - High Gross margins are the most important signal of long run performance.
-        - If Gross Marings are sticky and persistent, then a good turaround candidate would be one with a high gross profit margin and a low operating margin.
+        - If Gross Margins are sticky and persistent, then a good turnaround candidate would be one with a high gross profit margin and a low operating margin.
 The latter is easier to fix than the former.
         - Big Companies tend to cement their advantage.
 "Larger companies appear able to sustain returns for longer by finding efficiencies in SG&A that small companies cannot"
     - Scale and track record are also useful indicators.
-Winners tend to remain winnners
+Winners tend to remain winners

 ### 5. Smaller Companies are preferred